What's so special about Cornerstone Church?

 5. Stretch your young child’s ability to sit attentively.

-If you have additional questions or need more information please speak to one of the leaders of the church, fill out a Connect Card and place it in the Offering Box, or email us at firstname.lastname@example.org
+Please speak to one of the leaders or fill out a Connect Card and place it in the Offering Box, or email

 Getting into the Word & the Word into you!